Square Root calculation methods | square root formulas

 i.e 82 < 70 < 92

 So Take the less number i.e ” 8″ .
-Here our next digit of square root is ” 8 “
+Here our next digit of the square root is ” 8 “

-Step 4 : Square root of 7056 is 84 or 86.
+Step 4 : The square root of 7056 is 84 or 86.

 Step 6 : Compare the multiplied value ( i.e 72) with the 2nd part of the number (i.e 70 ).

 Here ( 2nd part of the number) 70 < 72 .
-So take small number 84 from 84 and 86.
+So take the small number 84 from 84 and 86.

 Square root of 7056 is 86.